open-component-model/MPAS/docs/concepts/projects.md

 - ensuring the repositories have the appropriate maintainers configured
 - ensuring Flux is configured to reconcile the project Git repository

 Because MPAS is a GitOps system `Project` manifests should be stored in a dedicated "management repository".
-This repository would be reconciled by Flux and the `Project` manifests applied to the cluster using a `Kustomization` using a service account with the necessary permissions.
+This repository would be reconciled by Flux and the `Project` manifests applied to the cluster via a `Kustomization` impersonating a Service Account with appropriate permissions.
 Global `Subscriptions` and `Targets` for use within all projects can be stored in the "management repository" also.

 ### Project Controller